 - Keep children and pets away from the affected area.

-How to Prevent Spills and Leaks
+How to Prevent Oil Spills or Leaks

 - Ensure your tank is compliant with building control regulations and is in a suitable location as far away as possible from waterways and sources of water supplies.